 - To provide some guaranteed QoS on the link, the Enterprise Mobility prototype used a private transport network to connect the carrier data network to the enterprise.
+Only one transport mechanism per user equipment should be available for any session.
 This also added a layer of security, as the IP address for the interface to the Enterprise Mobility Infrastructure is internal to the private transport network and not globally routable.
 The disadvantage of this choice is that the solution does not scale to support roaming beyond the home network. - An alternate solution would be to connect from the carrier data network to the Enterprise Mobility Infrastructure via public transport (e.g., the Internet).
 This would provide an advantage to the integrator of allowing a wider service area, but would have the disadvantage of exposing the outer tunnel of encryption to the Internet under normal operation.
-It is also noted that QoS on the transport link is unspecified and could create service issues.
+It is also noted that QoS

+- on the transport link is unspecified and could create service issues.
 This solution is currently under study and may require additional mitigations. - A hybrid approach could also be used, with non-roaming connections utilizing a private transport network, and roaming connections relying on public transport.
 This approach is still under study and may require security enhancements in the Government enterprise to ensure availability of the solution.